substratusai/substratusai.github.io/docs/architecture.md

-## ModelServers
+## Servers

-The ModelServer resource is responsible for exposing the a Model with a HTTP API for inference.
+The Server resource is responsible for exposing the a Model with a HTTP API for inference.

 :::note